 The feel

 The room is compact and industrial, with only limited seating and a pace that suits focused visits.
 Service comes through as friendly and unforced, which stops the working-room setup from feeling cold.
-Slakthusområdet also helps.
-The location gives the stop a clearer identity than a central address would, and that sharpens the whole recommendation.
+Slakthusområdet gives the stop a clearer identity than a central address would: this feels like a roaster's workspace that lets visitors in, not a cafe polished smooth for passing foot traffic.

 Why Stockholm Roast is shortlisted by Filter Notes

-Stockholm Roast earns a place because it is one of the city's clearest roastery-first rooms.
-The coffee is the point, the retail shelf is strong, and the room adds a south-side anchor that keeps the Stockholm guide from leaning too hard on calmer, more polished central stops.
+Stockholm Roast stands out because it is one of the city's clearest roastery-first rooms.
+The coffee is the point, the retail shelf is strong, the hours are short, and the industrial south-side location makes the visit feel specific rather than interchangeable.
+It keeps the Stockholm guide from leaning too hard on calmer, more polished central stops.